dkratzert/ShelXFile/README.md

 ```python
 shx.write_shelx_file('test.ins')
 ```
-No matter if you loaded a .res or .ins file with refine(), SHELXL refine the structure of the ShelXlFile() object.
+No matter if you loaded a .res or .ins file with refine(), SHELXL refines the structure of the ShelXlFile() object.
 The default for refine() are zero least squares cycles:
 ```python
 shx.refine(5)